 The LG TONE Free HBS-FN6 is simple to use, and does as its name promises: frees users so they may go about, uninhibited by cables.
 LG kept it simple all the way down to the color variants—black or white.
 In a time when true wireless earphones are being dropped in droves, is Meridian Audio tuning enough to make LG’s buds shine, or will they grow cold in the shadow of their direct competition?

-Editor’s note: this LG TONE Free HBS-FN6 review was updated on October 28, 2020, to reflect changes in pricing, and to answer a question in the FAQ regarding working out with the LG TONE Free HBS-FN6.
+Editor’s note: this LG TONE Free HBS-FN6 review was updated on December 21, 2020, to reflect changes in pricing.

 Who should get the LG TONE Free HBS-FN6?

 - General consumers should get these earbuds, because they are unquestionably comfortable and IPX4-rated, so they’re ready for an impromptu workout or downpour.